wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-elastic-query-horizontal-partitioning.md

 The SCHEMA\_NAME and OBJECT_NAME clauses provide the ability to map the external table definition to a table in a different schema on the shard, or a to a table with a different name, respectively.
 If omitted, the schema of the remote object is assumed to be “dbo” and its name is assumed to be identical to the external table name being defined.

-The SCHEMA\_NAME and OBJECT\_NAME clauses are particularly useful if the name of your remote table is already taken in the database where you want to create the external table.
+The SCHEMA\_NAME and OBJECT_NAME clauses are particularly useful if the name of your remote table is already taken in the database where you want to create the external table.
 An example for this problem is when you want to define an external table to get an aggregate view of catalog views or DMVs on your scaled out data tier.
 Since catalog views and DMVs already exist locally, you cannot use their names for the external table definition.
-Instead, use a different name and use the catalog view’s or the DMV’s name in the SCHEMA_NAME and/or OBJECT_NAME clauses.
+Instead, use a different name and use the catalog view's or the DMV's name in the SCHEMA_NAME and/or OBJECT_NAME clauses.
 (See the example below.)

 The DISTRIBUTION clause specifies the data distribution used for this table: